 15. Make Decisions Without Consulting a Lawyer

-As a lawyer, one of the legal mistakes made by startups that I see is that they often make decisions without fully understanding the legal ramifications of those decisions.
+As a lawyer, one of the common legal mistakes startups and small businesses that I see them make is that they often make decisions without fully understanding the legal ramifications of those decisions.
 This can lead to costly mistakes that could have been avoided with proper guidance from a lawyer.